Everyone loves the party game/icebreaker “two truths and a lie.”

 The EWG also suggests that certain ingredients in sunscreens—such as oxybenzone and retinyl palmitate—are dangerous, citing “laboratory studies” that show these chemicals cause harm.

-Yet, the laboratory studies cited by the EWG often involve rats that have been given large doses of the chemical either orally or intravenously.
+Yet the laboratory studies cited by the EWG often involve rats that have been given large doses of the chemical either orally or intravenously.
 That’s not how humans use sunscreen.
 Instead, sunscreen is applied to the top layer of the skin where absorption is minimal.
 The EWG also relies on what’s known as “junk science” to push a scary narrative.
-Junk science is comprised of both studies that have not been peer reviewed and studies that are not credible because they don’t meet the basics of scientific standards and therefore are unworthy of publication or promotion.
+Junk science is comprised of both studies that have not been peer-reviewed and studies that are not credible because they don’t meet the basics of scientific standards and therefore are unworthy of publication or promotion.

 According to Dr. Ronald Siegle, a dermatologic surgeon and clinical professor of Dermatology and Otolaryngology at Ohio State University, the FDA approved oxybenzone for use in sunscreens 20 years ago and, to date, there’s no evidence that the chemical is harmful to humans as it’s currently and safely used by sunscreen companies.
 Dr. Siegle also advises parents that retinyl palmitate is simply a form of vitamin A that is not carcinogenic in humans and which can, in fact, help prevent skin cancer by eliminating pre-cancer cells while also helping to reverse the aging effects of sun damage.

 The Skin Cancer Foundation has declared sunscreen to be completely safe and a vital tool in protecting people from skin cancer.
 There are no studies that show sunscreens cause vitamin D deficiency.
-But if you’re worried about vitamin D deficiency, Vitamin D is available in dietary supplements, in foods such as salmon and eggs, and in milk and orange juice.
+But if you’re worried about vitamin D deficiency, vitamin D is available in dietary supplements, in foods such as salmon and eggs, and in milk and orange juice.

-Now go (safely) enjoy some springtime sun!
+Now go (safely) enjoy some summer sun!